 Maria Thomas and Simon Hewitt Jones

-Champions Lead Early Years Adviser, NDNA
+Champions Early Years Adviser, NDNA

 Championing high quality education for all children

-More about Paula:
+More about Justyna:

 Emma Gardener

-Quality Manager at Spring by Action for Children
+Quality Manager, Spring by Action for Children

 Over the last few years, Emma have been fortunate to work for organisations such as NDNA and Ofsted, supporting the development of the early years sector, who do an incredible job, supporting all children, including our most vulnerable.
 Emma’s current role is Quality Manager for Spring by Action for Children, a national childcare group with over 24 nurseries and 10 out of school clubs.
 In this role, Emma support over 600 staff across all three nations, working with over 4000 families, developing strategies that support the best outcomes for all children in their care.